LSPA's Invasive Watch Program

 • Some invasive animal species are capable of disrupting the base of the food web which results in effectively starving native species.

-• Currently, there is no successful means to control or eradicate most of these species once established.
+• It is very difficult to control or eradicate aquatic invasive species once established.